Nicholas Ridgely (born 1762)

-Nicholas Ridgely (September 30, 1762 – April 1, 1830) was a Delaware lawyer, politiican, and judge who served as Attorney General of Delaware and as the second Chancellor of Delaware.
+Nicholas Ridgely (September 30, 1762 – April 1, 1830) was a Delaware lawyer, politician, and judge who served as Attorney General of Delaware and as the second Chancellor of Delaware.
+He was a member of the Electoral College in the 1820 presidential election, voting for James Monroe.

 Early life, education, and career

 Born in Dover, Delaware, Ridgely belonged to a family of public and social prominence which "for many successive generations in Delaware has furnished judges and lawyers of marked ability".
-He was the eldest son of John Charles Greensburg Ridgely and Mary Wynkoop Ridgeley, the father being an accomplished physician of Kent County, Delaware, who was himself the son of the earlier Judge Nicholas Ridgely and a descendent of Colonel Henry Ridgley.
+He was the eldest son of John Charles Greensburg Ridgely and Mary Wynkoop Ridgeley, the father being an accomplished physician of Kent County, Delaware, who was himself the son of the earlier Judge Nicholas Ridgely and a descendant of Colonel Henry Ridgley.